 The problem is that much of the public fitness conversation around menopause focuses on calorie burning and aesthetics, missing the deeper clinical story.
 Bone density lost during the decade following menopause increases fracture risk for the rest of a womanβs life.
 Muscle mass that disappears through estrogen-related sarcopenia reduces resting metabolism, accelerates functional decline, and compounds the difficulty of maintaining healthy body composition.
 These are not cosmetic concerns β they are the physiological terrain that determines how a woman ages from her 50s onward.

 This guide takes the evidence directly to the physiology.
 It explains what menopause does to the body at a hormonal and structural level, which types of exercise address each change most effectively, what to avoid and why, and how to build a sustainable routine that delivers real benefit during and beyond the menopausal transition.
-The foundation rests on the ACSM position stand (PMID 21694556), WHO physical activity guidelines (PMID 33239350), the body of work on resistance training and bone health, and The Menopause Societyβs 2023 clinical position.
+The foundation rests on the ACSM position stand (PMID 21694556), WHO physical activity guidelines (PMID 33239350), the body of work on resistance training and bone health, and menopause guidance on hormone therapy and symptom management.

 What Estrogen Loss Does to the Body: The Exercise Implications